 - Legal Compliance: Professionally designed templates comply with Ohio Revised Code Section 1337, ensuring validity.
 This eliminates errors or omissions that could lead to disputes or document rejection.

-- Customizability: Although standardized, templates allow personalization of powers granted.
+- Customizability: Although standardized, templates allow the personalization of powers granted.
 Users can tailor options like financial authority or medical decision-making to suit their needs.

 - Error Reduction: Clarity in predefined templates minimizes misinterpretation.
 Key features, such as witness and notary sections, are already included, ensuring compliance with Ohio legal standards.